You are here:

 • Salesforce is used to track and document employer relationships, helping to ensure compliance with organizational goals and funding requirements.

 This content is based on interviews or email correspondence with Kelsey Briggs-Dineen in 2025.
-This draft content has NOT yet been signed off by the organization.
+This content was approved by the organization in March 2025.

 • Compliance is ensured by maintaining detailed records of employer partnerships in a centralized system.